Recently, Quibi announced that it was shutting down after just six months in service.

 - The big money in venture capital is made by taking risks and trying to create new markets and new twists on existing ideas and

 - For most venture capital companies, the amount of risk they took in this deal is just a small part of their portfolio.
 If it worked, it would have made up for many other similar but lower-key failed investments.
-Since it didn’t work other successful investments will need to make up for this failure.
+Since it didn’t work, it is expected that other successful investments will make up for this failure.

 It’s a pure numbers game for investors.
 Most investments will fail.
 The small number of successes will be big enough to make up the shortfall and then some.